vendia/blog/posts/2022-04-25-6-months-at-vendia.md

 ## Take the leap

 So, do I regret my decision to leave the fortune 100 tech industry and join a rising startup?
 No. Not even a little.

 Mentally, physically, emotionally - it was the best decision I ever made.
 When I spend time with family and friends, I am actually present.
 I am actually able to enjoy the time I have with them because the weight of my job is not trying to crush me every second of the day.
 I have time to exercise.
 I've lost 20 pounds.
 I have hobbies again.
 I read 12 books in the last month alone.
 I don't remember the last time I did that.

 Did I take a pay cut in exchange for more responsibility and title?
 Yes, a fairly sizable one too.

 Was it worth it?
 Absolutely.
-Because it turns out - you really can't put a price on happiness.
+Because it turns out...you really can't put a price on happiness.

-If you're thinking about [joining Vendia](https://www.vendia.net/careers) - reach out.
+If you're thinking about a new role in tech or [joining Vendia](https://www.vendia.net/careers), reach out.
 We are always looking for more Kind Humans.